-When we think of spring, we think of flowers blooming, nice weather, outdoors, sports.
+When we think of spring and summer, we think of flowers blooming, nice weather, outdoors, sports.
 But all of this can be interrupted if you are one of over 40 million Americans who suffer from seasonal allergies or asthma.
 Hay fever symptoms of ongoing runny nose, congestion, sneezing, itchiness, can make one miserable, while asthma can significantly limit everyday activities.
 About 23 million people, including almost 7 million children, have asthma.
 A staggering 70% of asthmatics also have an allergic trigger.
-We anticipate this spring will be another high pollen season in the Charlotte area.
-But before you stay indoors during a difficult allergy season, there are steps you can take to feel better.
+It is often high pollen season in the Charlotte area, but before you stay indoors too long, consider these steps that can help you to feel better.

 The main culprits are tree pollens, grass pollens, and molds.
 Dust mites and animal dander also play a role as year round allergens.
 In a survey of U.S. homes, approximately one-quarter had levels of dust mite allergens present at a level high enough to trigger asthma symptoms.
 Allergy testing by an allergist is the first step in identifying these triggers.
 This is usually best performed by skin or blood testing.